icelandicstorm/SuperMemo/README.md

   `C:/Data/Knowledgebase/Training/`

 2. Create your Question HTML file and your Answer HTML file.
 There are many substeps involved.
 More info to come later.
+If you are anxious to get ahead, simply think of what you can do with a single web page.
+You can include a JPEG; a sound file; a video file etc.  All neatly organized in the directory structure of your choosing.

 3. Create your SuperMemo Q & A file for import into SuperMemo.
 The intent is to reference your existing HTML files and the format is like this: